xebiarohan/Javascript/1_Introduction.md

 4. It is a Dynamic language means it is not precompiled like Java, or C++. it is JIT compiled

-5. Weekly type means no need to declare the type of variable, So same variable can be assigned 2 different data types example
+5. Weekly type means no need to declare the type of variable, So 2 different data type values can be assigned to a same variable example

 ```